AgID/peppol.agid.gov.it/en/about-us.md

 The relationships between the various parties involved in various capacities (therefore also those between Service Providers and Authorities) are governed by a set of Agreements, whose contents are managed by OpenPEPPOL.

-Further information on the governance of PEPPOL can be found at https://peppol.eu/about-openpeppol/openpeppol-organisation/.
+Further information on the governance of PEPPOL can be found at [this link](https://peppol.org/organisation/).

 AGID plays the role of PEPPOL Authority in Italy and performs the following functions: